-The June monitoring trip consists of a total of 12 days, comprising 7 days on the nature reserve (including two transport days), with 2 days of training and preparation before departure, and 3 days of data entry, cleaning the gear and "unwinding" upon return to Súðavík.
+The monitoring trips consists of a total of 12 days, comprising 7 days on the nature reserve (including two transport days), with 2 days of training and preparation before departure, and 3 days of data entry, cleaning the gear and "unwinding" upon return to Súðavík.
 Due to unpredictable weather and sea conditions, there could be a delay on boat rides both ways so we need to be flexible for dates.
 Please make notice on this when scheduling flights and/or travel time.

 For each survey trip we need and can afford only a set number of participants, and as such we prioritise applicants with skills, experience or education in connection with the research work and/or the conditions of Hornstrandir.

 We have no accommodation to offer volunteers.
-However, when in Súðavík you will get free usage of the local campsite or you can arrange accommodation in the Swanfjord Guest house (located in the village) on your own accord.
+However, when in Súðavík you will get free usage of the local campsite or you can arrange accommodation in the village through booking.com on your own accord.
 We will provide you with basic food for breakfast, lunch and dinner (porridge, pasta, vegetables etc.).
 It is important to inform us with special dietary requirements and potential allergies.
 The village of Súðavík has a small grocery shop, 2 restaurants, post office etc. and also has a regular bus service into the bigger town of Ísafjörður just 20 mins away.

 When in Hornstrandir we provide all of your food and cooking needs (stove, cutlery, pots and pans etc.) at our base camp, which in reality is the collection of your tents around our kitchen tent!
 This is though a very remote, unpopulated wilderness with few spots of phone signal and the living and working conditions are very basic.
 Please read the links below for detailed information on what you will need to be able to take part in the monitoring.

-Download the application form here to fill out and send to email@example.com (cc on firstname.lastname@example.org) together with any other attachments you feel necessary.
+Download the application form here below to fill out and send to email@example.com (cc on firstname.lastname@example.org) together with any other attachments you feel necessary.
 Note that we only need two volunteers this year.

 Looking forward to hearing from you,